TosbackCgusBridge-Bot/CGUs-versions/Fairpoint/Privacy Policy.md

 *   Connect With Us

 Terms, conditions, charges and restrictions apply.
 Speed and uninterrupted service not guaranteed.
 Not all services available in all areas.
-Services subject to change.
+Services and pricing subject to change.

 © 2016 FairPoint Communications, Inc. All rights reserved.